 This motel has a small pool and very family friendly rooms and apartments.
 The two bedroom apartment we stayed in had a great kitchen, a boon for visiting families.

-Hope you have enjoyed this tour around the Campbelltown and Macarthur region.
+Hope you have enjoyed this list of what to do in Macarthur and Campbelltown.
 We spent two days exploring and would love to go again to check out lots more of the cool things to do.

 This area is less than an hour from Sydney’s city centre and well worth a drive if you do not live close.